 Sally Curtis is a Lecturer in Leadership and Social Impact.
 She is also a Research Affiliate with the ANU Gender Institute for Women in Leadership and Advisor at The Social Outcomes Lab.
 Her research examines the ways in which leaders and organisations address social challenges and work towards a more equitable and inclusive society.
 Central to this work is the notion of change, be it at the individual, organisational and/or societal level.
-As such, Sally draws on perspectives from different disciplines including behavioural science, organisational psychology, anthropology and sociology.
+As such, Sally draws on perspectives from different disciplines including organisational psychology, anthropology and sociology.
 Sally’s work is often at the nexus between research and management practice, where she creates and translates scientific evidence with, and for, leaders who wish to have a social impact.
 Sally is a member of the Impact Scholar Community, an international community of impact-driven researchers who aim to take research and the researcher out of academia and into the public.

-Curtis, S. and Bradly, A. (forthcoming), Inclusive Business: A Private Sector Approach to Poverty Alleviation in Developing Economies.
+Curtis, S. and Bradly, A. (2021), Inclusive Business: A Private Sector Approach to Poverty Alleviation in Developing Economies.
 In T. Maak, N. Pless, M. Orlitzky, and S. Sandhu (Eds.)
 Routledge Companion to Corporate Social Responsibility, London: Routledge.